jc6036/LordsAndLadies/README.md

 ----------

-Currently, only the kingdom generation aspect of the program is complete.
-The drama has yet to come.
+Only the kingdom generation works right now, and running the program will prompt you for a number of kingdoms and what sizes they are.
+Check in your 'Output' folder afterwards for the results.

-There is a demo text file of what current generation is like in the Output folder.
+This project is being dropped soon due to mass amounts of ugly and bad code, as it was a beginner's project.
+It is not guranteed to be started up again or finished at all.